ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-foundation/k8s-overview.md

 ## Managed Lifecycle Pattern

-The Managed Lifecycle pattern describes how containers need to adapt their lifecycles based on the events that are communicated from a managing platform such as Kubernetes.
-Containers do not have control of their own lifecycles.
+The Managed Lifecycle pattern describes how containers need to adapt their lifecycle based on the events that are communicated from a managing platform such as Kubernetes.
+Containers do not have control of their own lifecycle.
 It's the managing platforms that allow them to live or die, get traffic or have none, etc.  This pattern covers how the different events can affect those lifecycle decisions.

 ### SIGTERM